JosephineJohnson/rdss-archivematica/compose/README.md

 ![containers diagram](doc/images/containers.jpg)

 In the above, the main Archivematica services are highlighted in orange.
 The services related to Shibboleth are in green, whilst the RDSS-specific containers are highlighted in purple.
 The NextCloud service is highlighted in pink.
-The nginx service that fronts it all is highlighted in blue.
+The nginx services that front it all are highlighted in blue (although the `nginx-ssl` service is actually part of the Shibboleth deployment, currently).
 Where relevant the components deployed into each container are shown; for base services this is omitted.

 Some of these containers are required for local development only.
 In a production deployment, the `dynalite`, `minikine` and `minio` containers would be replaced with connections to actual DynamoDB, Kinesis and S3 services in an AWS environment.
-Similarly, if the Shibboleth SP in the `nginx` container is configured to use an external IdP then the `idp` and `ldap` containers would become unnecessary.
+Similarly, if the Shibboleth SP in the `shib-sp-proxy` container is configured to use an external IdP then the `idp` and `ldap` containers would become unnecessary.

 External Volumes
 -----------------

-To allow Archivematica and NextCloud to interact and share data with other systems in the environment, some volumes are marked as `external`.
-These must be created prior to starting the docker containers.
+To allow Archivematica and NextCloud to interact and share data between them and with other systems in the environment, some volumes are marked as `external`.
+These **must** be created prior to starting the docker containers.

 | Volume | Description |
 |---|---|